 Wanda's call into missions did not come through a booming voice from the heavens or even during a church service.
 Rather, it came through the leading of God that started a relationship between her and Sidney Knox who was also attending what is now Southern Nazarene University.
 Sidney Knox soon swept Wanda off of her feet.
 His definite missions call affirmed the enduring passion she had for so long to be a missionary.
 Sidney and Wanda were married on May 27, 1951.
 Shortly thereafter, they moved to Texas to pastor a church.
 In 1953, at a Nazarene missions convention they experienced fresh leading from God.
 They felt His leading to go as missionaries to Papua New Guinea.
 Becoming convinced that this was truly God's will, in 1955 they left the United States with their two year old son Geron to pioneer Nazarene work in Papua New Guinea.

 Four months after Janie was born, Sidney became very ill.
 His illness forced the Knoxes to return to the States.
 The diagnosis: An advanced case of cancer.
 Within a year Sidney was gone.

 At that point, Wanda experienced the darkest valley of her life and spiritual walk.
 But God provided for her and this period of time became a foundation for God's unfolding plan for her.
-While in the U.S., Wanda continued to have a burden for the people of Papua New Guinea.
+While in the U.S., Wanda continued to feel a burden for the people of Papua New Guinea.
 So, she went before the Nazarene missions board asking to be sent back